NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: The proposed NACHOS

 In the right term of Equation \eqref{eq:costloss}, the numerator relies on a $\max$ operator to apply the penalization in case of a violation of the constraint and the denominator computes the maximum possible violation since $F_M(x)$ is equal to $F_M(\widetilde{x})$ in the worst case, i.e., when all samples exit from the last EEC.
 In this perspective, $L_{cost}$ can be seen as the ratio of the constraint violation.

-Second, we explain the regularization introduced to improve the accuracy forcing the confidences to follow the operating point of the EENN.
+Second, we explain the regularization introduced to force the confidences to follow the operating point of the EENN.
+We aim at improving the accuracy of the EENN by tuning the confidences while considering the performance on a representative set.
 First, part of the original training set, containing an equal number of samples for each class, is extracted.
 We call this extracted set as \textit{Support Set} and the number of classes as $C$.
 The \textit{Support Set} is used to compute a matrix $C \times B$ named \textit{Support Matrix}.
 The \textit{Support Matrix} contains the average accuracies per class computed for each epoch on top of the support set.
 For each class, the average accuracy is the ratio of the corrected predicted samples in the set of samples of a given class in the support set.
 Once defined the \textit{Support Matrix}, we use a regression loss as a regularization term to force the local certainties (calculated on the batch samples) to follow the global accuracies (calculated on the \textit{Support Set}).
 Basically, we compute the Mean Squared Error (MSE) on two vectors of $B$ values computed per each sample as follows:

 where the first vector, $c_{local}$ is the vector of local certanties and the second vector, $SM_{j}$ is the j-th row of the \textit{Support Matrix} corresponding to the label of the class of that sample.
 We initially train the EENN without the $L_{peak}$ term to train all the EECs and then apply this loss after $\mu_1 + \mu_2$ epochs when the EECs are working properly.